rahulshankariyer/PortolioProject/README.md

 ## Table of Contents

-1. Covid Case & Death % - USA vs Rest of World
+1. Tests Per Case, Covid Case & Death % - USA vs Rest of World
-2. Covid Testing % - USA vs Rest of World
-3. Covid Vaccination vs Cases & Deaths
+2. Covid Vaccination vs Cases & Deaths

-## 1. Covid Case & Death % - USA vs Rest of World
+## 1. Tests Per Case, Covid Case & Death % - USA vs Rest of World

 ### Project Objective

-In this project, I analyzed how USA has done in terms of controlling Covid Cases as well as Covid Deaths with respect to the World.
+In this project, I analyzed how USA has done in terms of Covid Testing and Controlling Covid Cases & Deaths compared to the Rest of the World.
 For this purpose, I downloaded a Covid-19 dataset from the website <a href = "https://ourworldindata.org/covid-deaths"> Our World in Data </a>

 ### Data Used